 This means that the UK was expected to leave the EU on 29 March 2019.
-This 2-year period can be extended, if the UK and the European Council agree.
 The European Council agreed on 10 April 2019 to extend Article 50 until 31 October 2019.
 This decision was taken in agreement with the UK.

 EU Settlement Scheme